 Tree cover was classified as either woodland, or closed canopy forest.
 Woodland occupies 41% of the country, extending southwards from 11°15'N, to the Atlantic coast in the south-west, and to the edges of the Delta in the east.
-Woodland sub-divides into open and dense types.
+Substantial areas of this woodland appear relatively untouched, and indicate some potential for future development and exploitation.
+Woodland was sub-divided into open and dense types.
 Open woodland predominates in a band between 10°N and 11°N, extending in a spur south through the Yankari Game Reserve to the south-eastern edges of the Jos Plateau, and from northern Ondo into Kwara State.
+There is dense woodland in southern Taraba State, south-western Plateau, most of Kwara, the southern half of Niger State, western Qyo and Ogun, and in southern Sokoto, east of Zuru.
+Closed canopy forest covers only 6% of the country, and is concentrated in the southern states: south-eastern Qyo, central Ondo, western Bendel and Rivers.
+This category consists mostly of primary forest.
+Cross River is the most heavily forested state; much of it is apparently layered forest, though encroachment is accelerating.
 Layered forest also occurs in Taraba State, on the south-western escarpment of the Mambila Plateau, although it is threatened by extensive dry season fire penetration.